Bombus occidentalis: Sex determination

-A few ways are used to determine the sex of the western bumblebee.
+A few ways are used to determine the sex of the western bumble bee.
 The males (drones) have seven abdominal segments, while the females (queens and workers) have only six.
 The drones' antennae have 13 segments, while the females have only 12.
 Drones have no stingers.
 Additionally, the hind legs of the females tend to be wider and fatter with a pollen basket often visible.
 Drones have thinner hind legs that do not have pollen baskets.
 Another clue to sexual identity among B. occidentalis species is when they are being observed.
 Queens are the first to appear in the spring and then the workers appear after.
 All females can then be seen throughout the summer and into early fall.
 The drones only appear in the late summer and early fall.

-Taxonomy and Phylogeny
+Taxonomy and phylogeny

 This species is of class Insecta, order Hymenoptera, and family Apidae.
 Although closely related to Bombus terricola, DNA evidence supports that they are a distinct species.
 Evidence of a subspecies divide is found through examination of the COI-barcode of the bees, suggesting that Bombus occidentalis can be divided between the northern and southern population.
 The supposed subspecies each have specific haplotype groups, which is reflected by the differences in hair length between the populations.
 The southern B. occidentalis seem to have notably shorter hair compared to the northern B. occidentalis.

-Distribution and Population
+Distribution and population

 Bombus occidentalis was once one of the most common bee species in the North West America.
 They have been found from the Mediterranean California all the way up to the Tundra regions of Alaska, making them one of the bees with the widest range geographic range.
 However, recently there has been a noticeable decline in population.
 In the past decade, the population of B. occidentalis has dropped by around 40.32%.
 The disappearance of these bees have been especially significant in California, western Oregon, and western Washington.
 The range and persistence of B. occidentalis has also gone down by around 20%.
 Some scientists point to the rise of Nosema, a parasite, as the reason for the decline in population.
 Others say that the population decline could have come because of the invasion of European honey bees.
-A recent study in 2016 suggests that the Western bumblebee population is rebounding, possibly due to evolutionary development of resistance to Nosema.
+A recent study in 2016 suggests that the Western bumble bee population is rebounding, possibly due to evolutionary development of resistance to Nosema.